Seattle City Councilmember Lisa Herbold won’t run for reelection, she says

 “The 2022 elections last month were good for progressives.
 I feel like it’s time to do my part to create an open-seat election in District 1,” Herbold said.

-Herbold said in an interview she doesn’t have a specific candidate in mind to run in her place did, and she was announcing early to give potential candidates time to decide.
+Herbold said in an interview she doesn’t have a specific candidate in mind to run in her place and she was announcing early to give potential candidates time to decide.

 Initially elected in 2015, Herbold, who worked for Councilmember Nick Licata, currently serves as chair of the council’s Public Safety and Human Services committee.